openseattle/openseattle.github.io/_posts/2016-06-16-june-meetup.md

 Vehicles: We track type and number of turning movements of vehicles at intersections.
 We have good volume and speed data for vehicles, often using tubes.
 We’re mainly concerned with volumes on arterial street networks, which we are using to create exposure models.

 **Police were still using paper tickets as of last year.
 When are they in transitioning over to more electronic records?**
-In 2015, SPD just switched over to all-electronic citations.
+In 2015, SPD switched over to all-electronic citations.
 There are still limitations: officers are not standardized across their data collections, so lots of data cleanup needs to happen.

 Contact Jim:
-Jim.curtain@seattle.gov
+Jim.curtain@seattle.gov,
-206-684-8874
+206-684-8874,
-Seattle.gov/visionzero
+[Seattle.gov/visionzero] (Seattle.gov/visionzero),
-Seattle.gov/transportation
+[Seattle.gov/transportation] (Seattle.gov/transportation)

 ##Announcements

-**Luke Swart**, heyduwamish.org.
+**Luke Swart** from [heyduwamish.org] (heyduwamish.org).
 They can use help from journalists, technologists, anyone interested in using this platform to protect our environment.
-Contact: luke@heyduwamish.org, lukeswart on Slack, or heyduwamish.org - click “Get involved”
+Contact: luke@heyduwamish.org, lukeswart on Slack, or [heyduwamish.org] (heyduwamish.org) - click “Get involved”

 **Emma Brillhart** is working on Feeding Seattle.
 Compilation of all the subsidized and free meal programs for homeless and low-income people throughout the city.
 Want to switch from Angular to React, and make it more usable for social workers and homeless shelters.
 Adding Better filtering, better features, better maps.
 General geographical data.
 Contract her at emma.brillhart@gmail.com, ebrillhart on Slack, ebrillhart at github.